pcamus/embedded-sensors/Pico_IMU_10DOF/README.md

 You can find my code [here](my_IMU_code)

 The first application of these modules will be to measure the trajectory of a weather balloon.

+- [ ] To do : add member functions for the gyroscope and magnetometer.
+- [ ] To do : study how to use the DMP processor.
+- [ ] To do : check data acquisition time in order to determine the maxime sampling speed (using a logic analyser).